eOption Review: Commissions, Fees, and Minimum Deposit

 We recommend eOption only for very self-reliant and adventurous options traders.
 For everybody else, especially

-Active Traders there are better online brokerage
+Active Traders there are better and safer online brokerage

 No promotional code right now.